 Surprising Number Of Similarities

-First, like the pandemic, systemic racism has far reaching life and death implications.
+First, like the pandemic, systemic racism has far-reaching life and death implications.
 Addressing it well means we have to change the way we think about things and do things.
 The church now has experience with this.

 Second, churches now know that what seemed impossible before is actually quite possible.
-Although many congregations resisted the idea for years, they can now make quick adjustments based on changing circumstances, adopt new forms of communication, and embrace innovative ways of being community.
+Although many congregations resisted the idea for years, they can now make quick adjustments based on changing circumstances, adopt new forms of communication, and embrace innovative ways of being a community.
 Similarly, recognizing and addressing systemic racism once seemed impossible to many.
 But if mainline congregations can grow and thrive during a pandemic, then perhaps churches do have the agility to tackle something as pervasive as systemic racism.

 Third, churches learned a new language to deal with an invisible virus whose vocabulary includes social distancing, droplets, and N95 masks.
 It also mastered new technologies like Facebook Live, Zoom, breakout rooms, and online giving platforms.
 Likewise, dealing with the almost invisible scourge of systemic racism will require a new language and a new willingness to try emerging technologies.

 Fourth, during the pandemic, tired church practices yielded to more foundational life-giving spirituality.
-Taking the claims of systemic racism seriously will require a shift from dogmatic denials of racism and the unconscious exercise of privilege to painful yet life-giving awareness of the people and the world around us.
+Taking the claims of systemic racism seriously will require a shift from dogmatic denials of racism and the unconscious exercise of the privilege to painful yet life-giving awareness of the people and the world around us.

-Fifth, and finally, faith-based community enjoyed a resurgence during the pandemic.
+Fifth, and finally, the faith-based community enjoyed a resurgence during the pandemic.
 People looked to spiritual leaders to provide meaning, solace, and inspiration.
 In the same way, spiritual leaders can guide us in this uncomfortable new world of identifying unconscious bias, unacknowledged privilege, and unseen barriers that have kept us away from each other.

 None of this will be easy.
 And none of this is guaranteed.
-It will take equal parts guts, prayer, self-reflection, education, determination, inspiration and action to make the changes needed to envision and ensure a world that works for everyone.
+It will take equal parts guts, prayer, self-reflection, education, determination, inspiration, and action to make the changes needed to envision and ensure a world that works for everyone.
 But now is the time to begin.
 It just might be the Beloved Community that arises.